Azure/Avere/docs/start_stop_vfxt-py.md

 The vfxt.py script includes options to stop, restart, or destroy a cluster.
 It cannot operate on individual nodes.

+vfxt.py is preinstalled on the cluster controller VM. <!-- (If you want to install it on another system, refer to http://github.com/Azure/AvereSDK) xxx not public repo ??? -->

 ### Stop a cluster

 ```bash